180D-FW-2023/Team7/Web Server/README.md

-# Getting Started with Create React App
+# Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Contains all the code needed to run the web server.
+This project was bootstrapped with Create React App.
+More information can be found in the ```README.md``` found in the directory.
+The web server can be hosted locally or in the cloud with services such as AWS.
+Please note you will need to provide your own ```firebase.tsx``` and place it in ```src```.

 ## Available Scripts